piotr-machura/website/src/projects/website.md

 > Like there's been an error, or something.

-Not everyone likes the minimalist style.
-Or doing everything by yourself.
-And that's ok.
+Not everyone likes the minimalist style, or doing everything by yourself, and that's ok.
+But I do.